pnp/powershell/documentation/Restore-PnPDeletedContainer.md

 * SharePoint: Access to the SharePoint Tenant Administration site

-The Restore-SPODeletedContainer recovers a deleted Container from the Recycle Bin.
+The Restore-PnPDeletedContainer recovers a deleted Container from the Recycle Bin.

 ## SYNTAX